andrewharmellaw/facilitating-software-architecture/adr/ADR002-Shorten-inventory-ids-with-naonoid.md

 ## Advice
 * Have we thought about the possibility of auto-generated profanity in the auto-generated text?
 It could be bad for our reputation if this happened. _(Monira R., Product Manager, 25 Aug, 2024)_
 * What’s the possibility of ID collisions with each option?
 Have we looked at generating them in a database?
-It’s a good way to offload the responsibility of making sure IDs are unique. _(Hanna A., Infra team, 24 Aug, 2024)_
+It’s a good way to offload the responsibility of making sure IDs are unique. _(Hannah A., Infra team, 24 Aug, 2024)_
 * Does making it human-meaningful matter, or just human-readable? _(Rebecca F., UX, 25 Aug, 2024)_
 * Can we list out all the places where we’ll need to use this ID? _(Izzy H., Tech Lead from another team: Site Search, 28 Aug, 2024)_
 * Will the IDs be exposed publicly?
 We must think about leakage of internal data models and generation modes as it might broaden our attack surface. _(Pete H., Infosec, 25 Aug, 2024)_